New Calvary Baptist Church

 .

-Grace and peace be unto you from God our Father and from our Lord Jesus Christ.
+Grace and peace be unto you in the name of our Lord and Savior Jesus Christ.

 May Birthdays